 Federal Teacher Education Assistance for College and Higher Education Grant

 The Teacher Education Assistance for College and Higher Education Grant (TEACH) is a federally funded grant from the U.S. Department of Education for high achieving students admitted to qualifying education programs studying to become teachers.
 Students agree to work full-time in a high-need subject area, in low-income schools soon after graduation for a designated number of years.

 The state of Oregon through the Office of Student Access and Completion offers a state grant to low income students who are residents of Oregon.

 Oregon Opportunity Grant

-The State of Oregon offers up to $3,300 in grant assistance to Oregon residents who are undergraduate students pursuing their first degree; out-of-state students who are members of Native American tribes with traditional ties to Oregon; and qualified undocumented students.
+The Oregon Opportunity Grant (OOG) is a state funded, need-based grant for undergraduate students pursuing their first degree who are Oregon residents; nonresidents who are members of Native American tribes with traditional ties to Oregon; and qualified undocumented students.

 Oregon Student Child Care Grant

 The Oregon Student Child Care Grant Program was established to assist parents enrolled in postsecondary education obtain safe, dependable care that supports their children's development while allowing completion of the parent's academic programs.